qexat/ansifmt/README.md

 # ansifmt

 > [!CAUTION]
 > Still in development.
-Untested.

-A simple, lightweight library for ANSI formatting with powerful features such as a element-based system for pretty-printing code in the terminal.
+A simple, lightweight library for ANSI styling.

 See a demo project: <https://github.com/qexat/ansifmt_demo>